ABOUT OUR CHURCH

 Merrill has an open door so if you would like to schedule an appointment with her, please contact the church office email@example.com or 407-843-7197

 Mitch Herman is originally from the small town of 3000 people—Burlington, Colorado.
 Mitch moved to Orlando, Florida in 2008 where he attended Full Sail University and graduated with a bachelors degree in Music Business and Recording Arts.
 He has had a career as a professional musician for the past 10 years and performs almost 400 shows each year.
 Mitch became the Associate Worship Leader at College Park United Methodist two years ago.
 In this role he helps provide a warm and inviting atmosphere through music.
 He is drawn to how music reached so many on a deep level and unites people with varying backgrounds.
 With his passion for music and his search to become closer to God, he was fueled to create a space where people could deepen their faith and their spiritual relationship amongst community.
 Over the past year and a half Mitch has worked with a small team to create the church’s first contemporary service, known as Anthem.
 He is fueled each day at work knowing he helps impact many people and enjoys creating meaningful worship experiences.
-Mitch currently lives in Winter Garden with his best friend, Meredith, where they are raising (or being raised by) a 13 pound Persian cat named Henry.
+Mitch currently lives in Winter Garden with his wife and best friend, Meredith, where they are raising their son Hayes and raising (or being raised by) a 13 pound Persian cat named Henry.

 CDC Administrative Assistant